Functional Hormone Solutions: Menarche- Perimenopause - Menopause

 We are dynamic creatures!
 If a hormone becomes excessive or depleted this begins a chain reaction that doesn’t have an end until the cause of the imbalance is put right.
 Simply taking a pill for high blood sugar levels, for example, may very well not be the complete answer.
 What we have to ask is why your blood sugar is rising in the first place!

-Some common signs, symptoms or conditions that are caused from hormonal imbalances include:
+Some common signs, symptoms or conditions that are caused from hormonal dysregulation include:

 To keep everything functioning, a few processes must be working properly: